-For the year under review, the Board is of the view that the Group's system of risk management and internal control is adequate to safeguard shareholders' interests and the Group's assets.
-However, the Board is also aware that internal control system and risk management practices must be evaluated periodically, and continuously evolve to ensure their continued effectiveness to meet dynamic changes in the business environment.
+For the financial year under review, the Board is of the view that the Group's system of internal control is adequate to safeguard shareholders' interests and the Group's assets.
+However, the Board is also aware that internal control systems and risk management practices must be evaluated periodically, and continuously evolve to ensure their continued effectiveness to meet dynamic changes in the business environment.
 Therefore, the Board will, when necessary, put in place appropriate action plans to further enhance the system of internal control and risk management framework.

-This statement is approved by the Board of Directors on 28 April 2014.
+This statement is approved by the Board of Directors on 23 April 2015.